Enable

 If you already are using a component similar to this in existing work that is not accessible, go to the developer walkthrough of this section to see we made our implementation accessible.

-I can't tell you how many times I have seen buttons marked up as links on a project.
-When the project is an older one, and it would take a long time to refactor the existing functionality to change the "links that are actually buttons" to <button> tags, it makes sense to add the ARIA role="button" to the existing <a>.
-If you decide to do this, you should first review all the steps below and see what would be more work: refactoring the code to use real HTML buttons, or to add the extra JS to the codebase to make the "faux buttons" accessible.
+I can't tell you how many times I have seen buttons incorrectly marked up as links on a project.
+When dealing with older projects where it would be time-consuming to refactor the existing functionality and convert these "pseudo-buttons" into proper <button> tags, it might be more practical to add the ARIA role="button" to the existing <a> tags.
+If you decide to do this, you should first review all the steps below and see what would entail more work: refactoring the code to use actual HTML buttons, or adding the extra JavaScript to the codebase to ensure the "imitation buttons" are accessible.

 Submit